sartimo/NebulaQ/README.md

 - **decentralized recruitation platform**: recruitation platform for DAOs and on-ramped companies. include self-sovereign DIDs (frontend, cartesi-backend)
 - **decentralized password-vault**: Novel idea: splitting hashed passwords across a storage network like swarm to maximize security. write novel mechanism that splits pre-hashed passwords across a directed-graph lile storage network for encryption and decentralization.
 When reading pws, the splitting engine would match the splits and reverse-hash the pws.
 The pws will be read-write-only for their associated adresses.
 The smart-contracts for the splitter should be deployed on evm and backend/middle-end should be running on a cartesi rollup.
 Frontend for interacting with the vault using web3modal.
 - **linux app for formal-verification and dApp auditing**
+- **social-media platform using lens protocol. running on cartesi**

 ## Criteria and Judgement